DramBero/teos_quest-editor-v3/README.md

 Uses Greatness7 TES3 WASM module.
 Uses the Pelagiad font, as well as some assets from mods like Caleb's faces and Facelift.

+### License
+This project is licensed under the GNU General Public License v3.
+See the LICENSE file for details.